-You can easily discover the degree to which the code of your solution is covered with unit tests using ReSharper and
+You can easily discover the degree to which the code of your solution is covered with unit tests using

 When you install dotCover, several new options appear in the ReSharper menu, such as Cover Unit Tests and Cover All Tests from Solution.
 Choosing Cover Unit Tests, runs code coverage on tests from currently selected scope.
 Cover All Tests from Solution runs code coverage on all tests in the solution.
 As a result you get information about which source code is covered by unit tests.